 A register of radioactive sealed sources is kept by the Radiation Safety Section.
 This register contains all particulars with regard to serial number, source type, activity, relevant dates, and leakage test results of those radioactive sources that require control.
 The locations of sealed sources are listed and kept in the register, and the register is updated each time a sealed sourced is moved to a new location.

-A complete list of sealed sources in operation is given listed in Table 19, calibration sources are listed in Table 20, and sealed sources in storage are listed in Table 21.

-Licences have been obtained for all sealed sources and calibration sources that are currently on site.
-Copies of the valid licence are kept on the Rössing Uranium intranet on the HSE portal, under Element 2 - Legal and other requirements.
+A complete list of sealed sources in storage is given listed in Table 19, calibration sources are listed in Table 20.
+Licences have been obtained for all sealed sources; copies of the valid licence are kept on the Rössing Uranium intranet on the HSE portal, under Element 2 - Legal and other requirements.